Android is testing a “Private Space” feature

 How Private Space is configured generates a new Android profile of type “android.os.usertype.profile.PRIVATE” connected to the principal user, much like a work profile.
 Similar to a business profile, when an app is operating in a private profile and locks (i.e., pauses), the principal user cannot see the alerts provided by the applications.
 The primary user’s current PIN, pattern, password, biometrics, or fresh set of credentials can be used to lock the private profile.
 To install new applications from the Google Play Store onto the profile, you must log in to your Google account before setting up the private profile.

 Instead of opening a separate tab at the top, applications in the private profile may currently be accessed from the bottom of the app drawer.
-Although I could not make this feature function, Google is also testing the ability to reach Private Space by typing “private space” into the launcher’s search box.
-If you wish to keep your use of Private Space a secret, this mode of access will come in useful.
+Although I could not make this feature function, Google also tests the ability to reach Private Space by typing “private space” into the launcher’s search box.
+If you wish to keep your use of private space a secret, this mode of access will be useful.

 source